-Thanksgiving is over in the USA, and we’re fast approaching holiday and vacation time for many around the world, and food is a big part of a celebration in most cultures.
-We’re coming up on a time that can test even those with strong nutrition willpower.
+The pandemic is a time that can test even those with strong nutrition willpower.
 There are also many other reasons people may reach for food at any time of the year.
 I consider myself to have moderate willpower when it comes to food.
 But when I go to town, I go to town!
-I don’t think I’m alone in this; it happens to everyone at some point.
-You set up healthy eating goals, and something comes up that sabotages them.
+I don’t think I’m alone in this; it happens to many people at some point.
+You set up healthy food goals, and something comes up that sabotages them.
 I hope some of the nutrition tips in this post are helpful.

 - Lack of motivation